-How to set up and send over your artwork correctly?
+How to set up and send over your artwork correctly to ensure you get the best quality print.

 1.)
 You can email (smaller files) directly – firstname.lastname@example.org